Khubani Ka Meetha – Homemade Hyderabadi Apricot Dessert

 Read more about the importance of Khubani in our daily lives.

-More than just a sweet dish, it represents the importance of cultural exchange, royal existence, and refined taste that developed under the societies of Hyderabad.
+Later, I realised that it is more than just a sweet dish; it represents the importance of cultural exchange, royal existence, and refined taste that developed in the societies of Hyderabad.

 I was trained how to cook delicious khubani ka meetha by my beloved mother-in-law.